 Stories written in the four Gospels are not always in chronological order, and in several instances there is considerable overlap and repetition among the Gospels.
 As much as I want to teach my children about the unique perspectives of Matthew, Mark, Luke, and John, I also want them to get a sense of the whole of Christ’s life from beginning to end.

 This is why I created The Life of Christ Family Reading Plan.
 This Bible reading plan rearranges the stories from all four Gospels in chronological order.
 In instances where more than one Gospel tells the same story, only one Gospel account is listed (usually the account that is the most thorough).

 This plan is designed for doing five readings per week.
 (For instance, you can do one per weekday and use the weekends to review or catch up).

-The reading plan is designed to start on January 1 (or shortly after if January 1 falls close to the end of the week).
+The reading plan is designed to start at the beginning of January.